Harrison Ford has surgery after breaking leg on 'Star Wars' set

-LOS ANGELES (Reuters) - Actor Harrison Ford has undergone surgery on his broken left leg that was injured in an accident on the set of “Star Wars: Episode VII,” the publicist for the 71-year-old actor said in a statement on Thursday.
+LOS ANGELES, June 19 (Reuters) - Actor Harrison Ford has undergone surgery on his broken left leg that was injured in an accident on the set of “Star Wars: Episode VII,” the publicist for the 71-year-old actor said in a statement on Thursday.

 Disney, the studio behind the new “Star Wars” films, had said last week that Ford had hurt his ankle while filming at Pinewood Studios on the outskirts of London.